 If your plant’s leaves are slowly turning yellow or pale, or dropping off, it may not be getting enough sunlight.
 Most hardy house plants can tolerate a little abuse, but they need a minimum amount of sunlight to thrive.
 Bright indirect sun is the best place to start with your plants.
 Trying to grow a plant without adequate light is a sure fire way to fail.

 #6 Symptoms: Not growing, but doesn’t fit other diagnoses.

 Diagnosis: Failure to thrive.

 Cure: Check the growing conditions.

 When there isn’t an obvious cause such as overwatering, be sure you know what conditions your particular plant prefers, and make sure its location provides these conditions.
 Then check whether the temperature is too high or too low in your office or home for the plant.
 Check also if the plant gets left in an office unattended all weekend whether the building’s air conditioning is off, and the plant is getting cooked while you’re gone.
 Sitting a plant under a vent getting blasted with cold air can also cause problems.

 Whatever is wrong, one thing you should NOT do is fertilize a struggling plant.
 Fertilizer isn’t chicken soup and it’s not antibiotics.
 What you can do is cut back any dying leaves or stems.
 Leave at least a few leaves to absorb and process sunlight.
 Be sure the plant has good drainage out of the bottom of its container.
 When it springs back to life and you see new growth, then consider a general water-soluble fertilizer to help it along.

 If you’re someone who can’t keep up with your plants, or seem to have a brown or black thumb, consider replica plants.
-We wrote about them last week – and there are so many good ones out there.
-We won’t judge you.
+Today’s replica plants are not the silk plants of the 90s!
+They look incredibly real and fool most people until they touch them.